-Five trustees represent employers and five represent members.
-The Trustee Board can also include up to three co-opted directors.
+The Trustee Board represents members and employers.
 They come from a wide range of backgrounds including lawyers, accountants, HR professionals and cost draftsman.
 The full board meets once a quarter and has monthly conference calls in the intervening months.
 There are Committees for Finance, Investment, Legal, Strategic and Funding, which consider issues in depth before making recommendations to the full Board.

 Derek joined the Board as Independent Chairman in April 2017.
 He was for many years the fellow and tutor in economics at Oriel College, Oxford University, specialising in industrial, investment and financial economics.
 From 1997 to 2004 he was Chairman of the UK Competition Commission (now the Competition and Markets